JedidiMohamed/Tutoriel/FeaturesEngineering_part_one/README.md

 # FeaturesEngineering part one

 ## Overview
-In this project I aim to explain the differnc emethods of  target  econding of machine leanring.
+In this project I aim to explain a different methods of  target  econding in machine leanring.

 ### Features
+These are methods of  target  econding in machine leanring:
-Sample target  encoding
+- Sample target encoding
-Split train validation target encoding
+- Split train validation target encoding
-Using Kfold to create target encoding
+- Using Kfold to create target encoding
-Train all the this method using Xgboost model
+We train all  those methods using Xgboost model.